8 Different Styles of Wearing Saree Pallu That Will Infuse Grace and Beauty to Your Wedding Outfits

 - Take one end of your saree and tuck it in.
-Completing one round from behind till you reach the point where you first started.
+Completing one round from behind until you reach the point where you first started.
 Make sure you wear your petticoat low at your waist.

 - Bring the saree to the front and start making pleats, leaving some part of the saree fabric hanging.
 Place the pleats on your shoulder and secure it with a pin.

 - Hold the remaining saree with both your hands and start making pleats roughly about the size of the finger stretch from forefinger to the thumb.
 Once done, tuck in it by leaving the pleats slightly loose, exposing your waistline.
 Secure with a pin and you’re good to go.